brand909/Collaboration-and-Competition/README.md

 •(For AWS) If you'd like to train the agent on AWS (and have not [enabled a virtual screen](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md)), then please use [this link](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P3/Tennis/Tennis_Linux_NoVis.zip) to obtain the "headless" version of the environment.
 You will not be able to watch the agent without enabling a virtual screen, but you will be able to train the agent.
 (To watch the agent, you should follow the instructions to [enable a virtual screen](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md), and then download the environment for the Linux operating system above.)

+### Implementation

+To solve this, it's recommended that you use an actor-critic agent.
+I used a deep deterministic policy gradient (DDPG) algorithm, but there are other approaches.
+You can read about the DDPG algorithm [here](https://arxiv.org/pdf/1509.02971.pdf).
+The code for DDPG can be found in the file agent.py and the neural network models can be found in the file model.py.